Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QSslSocket-connectToHostEncrypted-f.rst

     :status: todo
     :pysig: 53f67762c018ef3e3feef56f0bb203e8
     :realsig: (const QString&,quint16,QIODeviceBase::OpenMode,QAbstractSocket::NetworkLayerProtocol)
-    :digest: 0e407872274d4d1317f9ef0bd1db31fd
+    :digest: ac7831c8a2356092e5b3d04ed4db1c1c

 Starts an encrypted connection to the device *hostName* on *port*, using *mode* as the OpenMode.
 This is equivalent to calling :sip:ref:`~PyQt6.QtNetwork.QSslSocket.connectToHost` to establish the connection, followed by a call to :sip:ref:`~PyQt6.QtNetwork.QSslSocket.startClientEncryption`.
 The *protocol* parameter can be used to specify which network protocol to use (eg. IPv4 or IPv6).

-:sip:ref:`~PyQt6.QtNetwork.QSslSocket` first enters the :sip:ref:`~PyQt6.QtNetwork.QAbstractSocket.SocketState.HostLookupState`.
-Then, after entering either the event loop or one of the waitFor...() functions, it enters the :sip:ref:`~PyQt6.QtNetwork.QAbstractSocket.SocketState.ConnectingState`, emits connected(), and then initiates the SSL client handshake.
+:sip:ref:`~PyQt6.QtNetwork.QSslSocket` first enters the HostLookupState.
+Then, after entering either the event loop or one of the waitFor...() functions, it enters the ConnectingState, emits connected(), and then initiates the SSL client handshake.
 At each state change, :sip:ref:`~PyQt6.QtNetwork.QSslSocket` emits signal stateChanged().

 After initiating the SSL client handshake, if the identity of the peer can't be established, signal :sip:ref:`~PyQt6.QtNetwork.QSslSocket.sslErrors` is emitted.
 If you want to ignore the errors and continue connecting, you must call :sip:ref:`~PyQt6.QtNetwork.QSslSocket.ignoreSslErrors`, either from inside a slot function connected to the :sip:ref:`~PyQt6.QtNetwork.QSslSocket.sslErrors` signal, or prior to entering encrypted mode.
-If :sip:ref:`~PyQt6.QtNetwork.QSslSocket.ignoreSslErrors` is not called, the connection is dropped, signal disconnected() is emitted, and :sip:ref:`~PyQt6.QtNetwork.QSslSocket` returns to the :sip:ref:`~PyQt6.QtNetwork.QAbstractSocket.SocketState.UnconnectedState`.
+If :sip:ref:`~PyQt6.QtNetwork.QSslSocket.ignoreSslErrors` is not called, the connection is dropped, signal disconnected() is emitted, and :sip:ref:`~PyQt6.QtNetwork.QSslSocket` returns to the UnconnectedState.

 If the SSL handshake is successful, :sip:ref:`~PyQt6.QtNetwork.QSslSocket` emits :sip:ref:`~PyQt6.QtNetwork.QSslSocket.encrypted`.